Make an investor's day by getting your venture the ESIC status. Learn a bit more…

 Accrual accounting essentially recognizes income per date on the invoices or bills rather than the date of payment.
 The accounting explanation is that the invoices or bills are recognized in the accounts when the obligation is incurred.

 This is usually most relevant in service-based businesses with large accounts receivable (i.e. agencies) or any other business or accounts payable (i.e. businesses carrying inventory).
+Also see our guide on how to get paid quicker to reduce the accounts receivable.

 By adopting an accrual approach, the business owner can see the Profit & Loss report based on invoices featuring per their invoice date.
 This often can lead to smoothing out of ongoing expenses, particularly where monthly invoices are accumulated and then paid out as a lump sum.